Health Benefits of Alkaline Water

 These filter out larger particles and reduce the amount of chlorine in the water.
 Carbon filters eliminate pollutants through absorption, and while they are good at removing chlorine and other chemicals, they are not so good at filtering heavy metals.

 - Reverse Osmosis

-This popular filter is said to trap over 90 percent of all dissolved salts, bacteria, and heavy metals.
+This popular filter is said to trap over 90% of all dissolved salts, bacteria, and heavy metals.
 On the other hand, it is not as efficient at filtering out chlorine.

 - Distilled Water

 Distilled water filters are capable of removing just about everything from your water.
-Unfortunately, this includes the minerals important to good health such as calcium and magnesium.
-Distilled, reverse osmosis, and activated carbon filters all tend to produce water in the acidic range.
+Unfortunately, this includes the minerals important to good health, such as calcium and magnesium.
+Distilled, reverse osmosis, and activated carbon filters all tend to produce water in a more acidic range.

 - Alkaline/Water Ionizers

-Now that you have a clear understanding of the health benefits of alkaline water, you know this incredible water should be on your diet list.
-It is also important to consider getting a water ionizer because many alkaline bottled water brands on the market today are just tap or regular water.
-So, start drinking alkaline water now and enjoy its long-term health benefits.
+Now that you have a clear understanding of the health benefits of alkaline water, you know that consuming this incredible water should be on your daily to-do list.

-4. Keiichi Morishita, Hidden Truth of Cancer.
+- Keiichi Morishita, The Hidden Truth of Cancer.
 George Ohsawa Macrobiotic Foundation.
-1976
+1976.

 - Whang, Sang.
 Reverse Aging.
 JSP Publishing.
 1990.